Better Pre-Training by Reducing Representation Confusion: Conclusion

 \section{Conclusion}

-In this work, we propose DDRP (Decoupled Directional Relative Position) encoding and MTH (MLM aligned with TCD and HCD) pre-training objectives to optimize Transformer-based pre-trained models.
+In this work, we analyze and identify potential information confusion in the relative position encoding and model representations, respectively, and design two novel techniques to address these problems: DDRP (Decoupled Directional Relative Position) encoding and MTH (MLM with TCD and HCD) pre-training objectives.
 Specifically, DDRP decouples relative distance features and directional features to eliminate unnecessary randomness in the self-attention module.
-MTH uses TCD and HCD losses to supervise the model to always maintain a certain level of critical thinking.
+MTH utilize TCD and HCD as two regularizers to supervise the model to always maintain a certain level of critical thinking.
 The experimental results show that DDRP achieves better performance compared with various relative position encoding models and MTH outperforms MLM by a large margin.
-We will continue to validate the advantage of DDRP and MTH in larger models when sufficient computational resources are available, inspiring more research to explore the decomposability of confusing information and the discriminability of representation space.
+We believe that reducing information confusion in representation learning may have broader application scenarios, and leave this area of exploration for future work.